marcinjahn/technology-notebook/src/docs/programming/gtk/gjs.md

 ### Signals

-`GObject` brings over the concept of *Signals*, which analogical to events from the .NET world.
+`GObject` brings over the concept of *Signals*, which is analogical to events from the .NET world.
 Various widgets have their own signals defined (like a `clicked` signal of a button), which we can subscribe and react to.
 Custom widgets also can have custom signals defined.

 Her's how to use a signal:

-Connecting to a signal
+#### Connecting to a signal

 ```xml
 <object class="GtkButton">